Build Your First Game

 Step 5: Publish

-Hit “Publish” and your game is instantly live at your-slug.siliconghetto.com.
+Hit “Publish” and your game goes live at your-slug.siliconghetto.com.
 Share it with anyone — no downloads, no installs, just click and play.

 What Just Happened?